brandjon/simplestruct/README.md

 ### TODO ###

 Features TODO:
-- allow structs to be instantiated with keyword arguments
 - add support for `__slots__`
 - support iteration of fields (like namedtuple)
 - make exceptions appear to be raised from the stack frame of user code